August 11th, 2020

 - Shelly will offer the Wednesday evening Weekly Practice Group as usual, over Zoom, at 7:30pm.
 Link here.

-- Mark Nunberg will offer a Half-Day online retreat this Saturday over Zoom, 1-5pm.
+- On Saturday, August 22nd, from 9:00am-4:00pm, Mark will offer a Daylong retreat over Zoom.
 More info and registration here.

 Gabe Keller Flores, Office Manager

 Continuing in the tradition of Buddhist monasteries in Southeast Asia, all programs at Common Ground, including these online programs, are offered free of charge in the spirit of generosity.
 This offering is possible because of the generosity of people like you—from the Buddha on down to all the people in our community—who contribute their practice, time, and financial resources to support the continuation of the center.

 To learn how to support the center and our teachers, visit this page.
 Let us know if you have any questions.

 Thank you to everyone who filled out the community survey we sent out last week.
 You can still fill it out if you haven’t already, here.
 Unfortunately, when we initially sent it out last week, we didn’t include an (optional) field for name and contact info.
 We’ve added that now.
 If you filled it out before we added that question and want to make sure we can get in touch with you, contact Gabe by replying to this email.

 Common Ground Participating in ‘Relay for Our Water’